zdrive/aws-iot-button-php/PHP_MySQL/README.md

 ### How to Use

+### Setup MySQL Database

+1. Make an empty MySQL database that you can access from your PHP site, and a user with read/write access to the database:
+  -- Permissions: ALTER, CREATE, INSERT, SELECT, UPDATE
+Save the following info for later:
+  -- MySQL server host
+  -- User Login
+  -- User Password
+  -- Database Name

+2. Open mysql.sql (using a common text editor such as WordPad)
+  -- If you'd like, you can change the value for IS_AWSbuttonSN
+  -- Change sample value "A123BC456789DEFG" to your button S/N
+  -- The S/N can also easily be changed in the table later on

+3. Select all and copy, then use it to run a query on the empty database
+  -- phpMyAdmin: Select the new database, click "SQL" tab, paste code into the box and click "Go"

+4. In phpMyAdmin, open table `t_iotsettings` and verify field `IS_AWSbuttonSN` has your IoT button serial number (update as needed)

+### Setup PHP Website

 1. Using a text editor, open file "_settings.php" and update:
   -- MySQL Host, Login, Password, DB Name, IoT Button S/N